federgraph/RiggVar-RG38/README.md

 This is a Delphi FMX project, currently using IDE 10.3.3.

 Before you open the project in the IDE you need to recreate the dproj file, because it is in gitignore.
-I recommend that you create a new FMX project with the name RG38 somewhere and copy the dproj file (Delphi Project File) over to the RG38 working directory.
+I recommend that you create a new FMX project in the default new project area, save project as RG38, then copy just the dproj file (Delphi Project File) over to the RG38 working directory.

 Once you have added the new dproj file you should be able to open the project in the Delphi IDE and run in the debugger with F9.

-( Use Shift-F9 to build again after making changes. )
+Use Shift-F9 to build again after making changes.

 ## How to use a build of the app